 What about its safety?
 A look at the supplementary appendix gives us this:

-There don’t seem to be any statistically significant differences for serious treatment-emergent adverse events.
+The analyses failed to show any statistically significant differences for serious treatment-emergent adverse events.

 However, among other treatment-emergent adverse events, Peripheral Edema, Constipation, and Atrial Fibrillation were significantly more frequent in the Vascepa group.